sstsimulator/sst-docs/docs/contribute/get-involved.md

       - ```> npm start```
    - Add/Commit final changes back to the feature branch of your local repo
    - Push feature branch up to your fork
-   - Generate a pull request from your feature branch to the **master** branch of [sst-website repo](https://github.com/sstsimulator/sst-website)
+   - Generate a pull request from your feature branch to the **master** branch of [sst-docs repo](https://github.com/sstsimulator/sst-docs)